fuzzygroup/blog/_posts/2022-07-08-rust-alternatives-to-textmate-2-the-agony-of-despair.md

 ## Conclusion

+### My Original Conclusion

 I really, really, really wanted to make the shift away from TextMate 2 into something written in Rust.
 I suspect I'll experiment with Lapce since it supports a mouse.
 I'm deeply sorry that Helix didn't work out.
 I could, maybe, make the transition to character mode editing if highlighting worked (and I'm sure with the right sorcery it would; I'm just too old to mess about any more).

 Overall it is very early in the Rust editor space and what I use is frightfully mature -- crappy quality but damn mature.
 I hope that in another year or so, I'll have better options.

+### My Current Conclusion

+I wrote this on a Friday morning in the fit of rage inspired by another horrific experience (I hate crashes).
+On Saturday morning it showed up on Hacker News and someone who I didn't know (Hello and thank you again; I'm sorry I can't remember your handle) messaged me and say "Here's a Zed invite"'.
+I just finished reviewing Zed and its awfully impressive.
+I think enough of it that I'm going to try actually shifting my usage away from TextMate into Zed for next week (I'm also intrigued by Lapce but I think the next release is where I need to be).

+Zed looks damn good.

 ## Notes: